tiacsys/bridle/boards/cytron/maker_rp2040/doc/index.rst

 ------------------

-You can flash the Cytron Maker RP2040 boards with a SEGGER JLink debug probe as described in :ref:`Building, Flashing and Debugging <zephyr:west-flashing>`.
+You can flash the Cytron Maker RP2040 boards with a SEGGER JLink debug probe as described in :zephyr:ref:`Building, Flashing and Debugging <west-flashing>`.

-Here is an example of building and flashing the :zephyr:code-sample:`zephyr:blinky` application.
+Here is an example of building and flashing the :zephyr:code-sample:`blinky` application.

 .. zephyr-app-commands::
-   :zephyr-app: zephyr/samples/basic/blinky
+   :app: zephyr/samples/basic/blinky
    :board: cytron_maker_pi_rp2040
    :build-dir: cytron_maker_rp2040
    :goals: flash